I’m in the process of preparing some custom brushes for people. So I’m writing this as a quick guide I can point to.

 Brush packs for Clip Studio Paint for iOS

-For older versions of iOS, you need to be able to extract files using a different app, or an actual computer.
+For older versions of iOS, you need to be able to extract files using a different app, or a computer.

-If they’re not inside an archive file, sub tool files can be imported via drag-and-drop from the apps of your online storage services like Google Drive and Dropbox.
+If the brushes you download are not inside an archive file, sub tool files can be imported via drag-and-drop from the apps of your online storage services like Google Drive and Dropbox.
 The same steps listed above apply.

 If this fails, you can try to move those files locally onto your iPad first, and then drag the files from there using the Files App as described above.

 If you have a lot of brushes to import and use, you may want to read up on some Brush Management Tips: https://gumroad.com/pharan/p/brush-management-tips-for-clip-studio-paint